Payday 2: Downloadable content

-Since release, over thirty downloadable content (DLC) packages have been released for the game including new heists, weapons and game mechanics.
+Since release, over seventy downloadable content (DLC) packages have been released for the game including new heists, weapons and game mechanics.
 The first weapon pack DLCs were mostly named after the gang's arms dealer, Gage, who was introduced in the Payday webseries used to promote the game.
 Three weapon packs such as the "BBQ Pack" were introduced through a new contract character, the Butcher.
 Additional weapon packs were added such as the Fugitive and Gunslinger weapon packs.

 Payday 2: Hotline Miami is a collaborative project between Dennaton Games and Overkill, including a heist influenced by Hotline Miami.
 The "John Wick Pack" is a collaboration between Lionsgate and Overkill to bring the titular character from the film John Wick to Payday 2.
 In 2015, a second Lionsgate collaboration featuring Point Break was released containing two heists ("Beneath the Mountain" and "Birth of Sky") and Bodhi, a character inspired by the film.
 Overkill collaborated with the Swedish DJ Alesso in creating "The Alesso Heist" which takes place in a fictional Alesso concert and features a dedicated track by Alesso titled "Payday".

 The "Goat Simulator Heist" was added on 14 January 2016, in collaboration with Goat Simulator developer Coffee Stain Studios.
 Packs based on the movie Scarface were added on 15 December 2016: the "Scarface Heist Pack" and the "Scarface Character Pack", the latter of which includes Tony Montana as a playable character.
 The "Hardcore Henry Packs", based on the movie Hardcore Henry, were added to Payday 2 on 24 March 2016.
 These Packs were split up into two DLC; the "Jimmy Character Pack", and the "Hardcore Henry Heists".

 On 31 January 2017, Overkill released a Payday 2 crossover with Shadow Warrior 2, which included a Steam sale on both games, sale on some DLC for Payday 2, and new masks and melee weapons.
 On 14 December 2017, Overkill released a heist based on the Quentin Tarantino film Reservoir Dogs.
 In this heist, the player is contracted to rob a jewelry store in Los Angeles with the Cabot family.
 The heist is unique in that its days are played in reverse order, with day two occurring prior to day one.
 This reflects the film's nonlinear narrative.

-Development of further Payday 2 content was halted in December 2018, amid financial troubles at Overkill parent company Starbreeze Studios.
+Development of further Payday 2 content was halted in December 2018, amid financial troubles at Overkill's parent company Starbreeze Studios.
 After Starbreeze had gone through a lengthy restructuring process, it announced in October 2019 that Overkill would resume previously halted work on the game, and produce new paid DLC.
 As of June 2023, 12 DLC heists have been added: Border Crossing, San Martín Bank, Breakfast in Tijuana, Buluc's Mansion, Dragon Heist, Ukrainian Prisoner, Black Cat, Mountain Master, Midland Ranch, Lost in Transit, Hostile Takeover and Crude Awakening along with additional content packs such as weapon packs and other cosmetics.

 In October 2021, Starbreeze collaborated with Luke Millanta to create and release the Spooky Scary Halloween Update, a collection of Halloween-themed player suits, masks and weapon charms.